xeraa/microservice-monitoring/readme.md

 ![](img/heap-usage-annotated.png)

-* **APM**: Show the traces so far.
-Then let the attendees hit */call* and */call-bad* to see where the slowness is coming from and how errors look like.
+* **APM**: Show the traces so far, point out the MySQL queries (currently on the backend instance only), and where things are slow or throwing errors.
 If there is not enough activity on the instances, call `./ab.sh` on the monitor instance.
 * **Kibana Dashboard Mode**: Point attendees to the Kibana instance to let them play around on their own.